Below is up-to-date information on coronavirus and safety for visitors to San Diego.

 Mexico does not require COVID-19 vaccination or a negative COVID-19 test to enter their country.
 For more information, visit the U.S. Embassy and Consulates in Mexico website.

-We look forward to welcoming you back to San Diego so you can create incredible memories — safely.
+We look forward to welcoming you to San Diego so you can create more incredible memories.

 Sign up to receive the latest news, events, and updates about San Diego.
 Our monthly and weekly newsletters will keep you informed about the latest and greatest happenings in the destination.